Geometrically Induced Selectivity and Unidirectional Electroosmosis in Uncharged Nanopores: Results and discussion

 We first studied a system with pore length $L=30~\mathrm{\AA}$, pore radius $R=10~\mathrm{\AA}$, cavity width $w=12~\mathrm{\AA}$ and depth $d=10~\mathrm{\AA}$ at distance $s=9~\mathrm{\AA}$, for a 2M solution Fig.~\ref{fig:nanopore}d.
-Net charge densities are reported in Fig.\ref{fig:nanopore}e for positive $\Delta V= +0.75V$ and negative applied voltage $\Delta V = -0.75V$ showing the formation of IDLs.
+Ionic net charge densities are reported in Fig.~\ref{fig:nanopore}e for positive $\Delta V= +0.75V$ and negative applied voltage $\Delta V = -0.75V$ showing the formation of IDLs.
 It is apparent that when a positive voltage is applied, positive charges are accumulated inside the cavity and a corresponding negative IDL arises along the pore.
 The opposite happens for negative bias.
 The characteristic length scale of the IDL appears to be, as expected, of the order of the Debye length of the electrolyte solution, $\lambda_D\simeq 2$~\AA, in this case.
 Moreover, liquid velocity profiles show an EOF directed from right to left for both positive and negative voltages, Fig.~\ref{fig:nanopore}f.
-The MD simulations revealed additional features of the charge distributions such as the two opposite charge density peaks appearing at the nanopore entrance and discontinuous patterns (layering) along the pore axis.
-Nevertheless, the overall IDL formation mechanism proposed in Fig.\ref{fig:nanopore}b is confirmed: when changing the applied voltage, the selectivity of the pore switches from cations to anions. \\
+The MD simulations revealed additional features of the charge distributions, such as the two opposite charge density peaks appearing at the nanopore entrance and discontinuous patterns along the pore axis.
+Nevertheless, the overall IDL formation mechanism proposed in Fig.~\ref{fig:nanopore}b is confirmed: when changing the applied voltage, the selectivity of the pore switches from cations to anions.
+The electric potential estimated from MD simulations, Fig.~\ref{fig:efpot}, further confirms the trend of the voltage drops schematically described in our model.
+The electric potential decreases quite linearly along the pore, while large part of the cavity is approximatively isopotential with respect to the left reservoir ($\Delta V=+0.75\,$V).
+More in detail, the isolines follow the wall surface inside the cavity, indicating that the IDL contours the wall profile, Fig.~\ref{fig:efpot}b. \\